kyungjae-lee/engineers-notebook/operating-systems/execution-of-the-os.md

 ## Introduction

-* The OS functions in the same way as other software.
-* It is code executed by the CPU.
+* The OS functions in the same way as ordinary computer software, in the sense that the OS is a set of programs executed by the processor (CPU).

-* The OS relinquishes control and depends on the processor to restore control back to it.
+* The OS frequently relinquishes control and depends on the processor to restore control back to the OS.

-## How does the OS Regain Control of the CPU If Needed?

-* At the end of the fetch-execute cycle, the hardware checks for interrupts.
+  How does the OS regain control of the CPU if needed? $\to$ At the end of the fetch-execute cycle, the hardware checks for interrupts.
 At this point an interrupt handler can load the next instruction in the OS that needs to take over.
-* Because it happens at the end of every instruction, the OS won't get locked out forever.
+Because it happens at the end of every instruction, the OS won't get locked out forever.